baladithyab/kilocode/docs/darwin/README.md

 3. **Advanced Capabilities** - Learn about skill synthesis and evolution strategies
 4. **Unified Architecture** - See how everything fits together
 5. **Implementation Roadmap** - Follow the step-by-step implementation plan
+6. **Phase 4 Architecture** - Understand the autonomous execution engine
+7. **Phase 4 Usage Guide** - Learn how to use the new capabilities

 ## Core Concepts